 As far as birds go, the ostrich surely has to be the king.
 It’s the biggest and the fastest bird of all, with the largest eggs.
 It also has the bitchiest resting face of any other bird.
 Just look at it.
 But it falls down in one particular area.
 An area usually pretty much reserved solely for the bird species – it can’t fly.

-Ostriches are native to Africa, and they’re split into two distinct species – the common ostrich (Struthio camelus) and the Somali ostrich (Struthio molybdophanes).
+Ostriches are native to Africa (so you’ll need to make sure you have the right travel insurance), and they’re split into two distinct species – the common ostrich (Struthio camelus) and the Somali ostrich (Struthio molybdophanes).
 Until 2014, the Somali ostrich was just thought to be a subspecies of the common ostrich, until they realised it was a bird all of its own.

-Rather like urban gangs, ostriches hang around in groups of between five to 50 birds.
-When threatened by a predator (or the rozzers), they’ll either lay flat on the floor until the danger’s passed or simply run away (once again, they can’t fly).
-If they’re cornered, they’ll kick you with their powerful legs (again, rather like an urban gang member).
+Ostriches hang around in groups of between five to 50 birds.
+When threatened by a predator, they’ll either lay flat on the floor until the danger’s passed or simply run away (once again, they can’t fly).
+If they’re cornered, they’ll kick you with their powerful legs.

 In the same way everyone thinks lemmings voluntarily commit suicide en masse (they don’t), everyone also thinks ostriches bury their heads in the sand to avoid danger.
 This vicious lie probably started thanks to Pliny the Elder, who wrote that ostriches “imagine, when they have thrust their head and neck into a bush, that the whole of their body is concealed.”